Child rape-cum-murder case: Arrested Bihar native already a POCSO accused five years ago, says Kerala Police | Law-Order

 Ashfaq Alam had been in jail for one month in connection with the crime committed in New Delhi and later came out on bail, Aluva Rural Superintendent of Police Vivek Kumar told reporters here.

-''He was arrested by Ghazipur police in 2018 for attempting to sexually molest a 10-year-old girl there,'' the SP said.
+''He was arrested by Ghazipur police (east Delhi) in 2018 for attempting to sexually molest a 10-year-old girl there,'' the SP said.

 The state police came across his criminal history while conducting his background check, he said.